Getting Started

 Documentation Requirements

-• Must contain a signature from an appropriate licensed professional
+• Contains a signature from an appropriate licensed professional

-• Must provide objective/evaluative data with professional recommendations/analysis that suggests why an accommodation is necessary for a student to have equal access to educational or campus opportunities or equal access to on-campus housing.
+• Professional recommendations that suggest why an accommodation is necessary for equal access to educational or campus opportunities, or equal access to on-campus housing.

 Potential Sources of Documentation